-Computation is now central to the scientific enterprise, and the emergence of powerful computational hardware, combined with a vast array of computational software, presents novel opportunities for researchers.
-Unfortunately, the scientific culture surrounding computational work has evolved in ways that make it difficult to verify findings, efficiently build on past research, or even apply the basic tenets of the scientific method to computational procedures.
+A group of computational scientists has developed a set of standards to guide the dissemination of reproducible research.
+Computation is now central to the scientific enterprise, and the emergence of powerful computational hardware combined with a vast array of computational software, presents novel opportunities for researchers.
+Unfortunately the scientific culture surrounding computational work has evolved in ways that make it difficult to verify findings, efficiently build on past research, or even to apply the basic tenets of the scientific method to computational procedures.

-As a result, computational science is facing a credibility crisis [1,2,4,5].
+As a result computational science is facing a credibility crisis [1-4].
 The enormous scale of state-of-the-art scientific computations, using tens or hundreds of thousands of processors, presents unprecedented challenges.
 Numerical reproducibility is a major issue, as is hardware reliability.
 For some applications, even rare interactions of circuitry with stray subatomic particles matter.

-In December 2012, more than 70 computational scientists and stakeholders, such as journal editors and funding agency officials, gathered at Brown University for the ICERM Workshop on Reproducibility in Computational and Experimental Mathematics (http://icerm.brown.edu/tw12-5-rcem).
-This workshop gave a broad cross section of computational scientists their first opportunity to discuss these issues and brainstorm ways to improve on current practices; the result was a series of recommendations for establishing really reproducible computational science as a standard [13].
-Three main recommendations emerged from the workshop discussions:
+In December of 2012, more than 70 computational scientists and stakeholders such as journal editors and funding agency officials gathered at Brown University for the ICERM Workshop on Reproducibility in Computational and Experimental Mathematics.
+This workshop provided the first opportunity for a broad cross section of computational scientists to discuss these issues and brainstorm ways to improve on current practices, resulting in a series of recommendations to establish really reproducible computational science as a standard [5].
+The main recommendations that emerged from the workshop discussions are that:

 - 1. It is important to promote a culture change that will integrate computational reproducibility into the research process. - 2.
-Journals, funding agencies, and employers should support this culture change. - 3.
-Reproducible research practices and the use of appropriate tools should be taught as standard operating procedure in relation to computational aspects of are documented so carefully.
+Journals, funding agencies, and employers should support this culture change. - Reproducible research practices and the use of appropriate tools should be taught as standard operating procedure in relation to computational aspects of research.

+Changing the Culture.
+Early in their career, bench scientists and experimental researchers are taught to maintain notebooks or computer logs of every work detail-design, procedures, equipment, raw results, processing techniques, statistical methods of analysis, etc. Unfortunately few computational experiments are documented so carefully.
 Typically, there is no record of workflow, computer hardware and software configuration, parameter settings, or function invocation sequences.
-Source code is often either lost or revised with no record of the revisions.
-These practices not only cripple the reproducibility of results; ultimately, they impede the researchers' own productivity.
+Source code is often lost, or is revised with no record of the revisions.
+While crippling reproducibility of results, these practices ultimately impede the researchers' own productivity.